President & CEO, Women Creating Change (Formerly Women's City Club of NY)

 Before joining Markle, Carole was Deputy Director of the Office of Education Technology and Senior Policy Advisor at the U.S. Department of Education.
 In that capacity, she provided leadership for the Clinton Administration on the development and implementation of national educational technology policy and program development.
 She addressed issues such as telecommunications, the digital divide, Internet safety, privacy, and e-commerce.
 Carole, a Queens resident, received her B.A. in Economics from the American University, and her J.D. from Vermont Law School.
 She has also studied public international law at Oxford University, and Leadership at Yale University.
 Carole was elected to the Board of Directors of MOUSE.

 My goal most days is to do good and have fun.
-I work with amazing people at Women’s City Club of New York, all of whom are working hard to promote civic engagement and equality in our city, so I am fortunate that I get to do good and have fun every day!
+I work with amazing people at Women Creating Change, all of whom are working hard to promote civic engagement and equality in our city, so I am fortunate that I get to do good and have fun every day!

 When somebody asks how you are doing, never say “busy.”
 It’s boring and doesn’t say anything about you.
 Everyone is busy, so share something meaningful and make a connection with whoever is asking—presume they want to know.